rkelson/metadata-asset-tracking-tool/metadata/boundaries/municipal_boundaries.md

 ## Summary

-Utah municipal boundaries as defined by County Recorders' offices and certified by the Lieutenant Governor's Office.
+Utah municipal boundaries as defined by county recorders and certified by the Lieutenant Governor's Office.
 UGRC aggregates updated boundaries from county authorities to produce this dataset.

 ## Description